-The Company was party to a services agreement, which was entered into in March 2017 and amended in November 2017 and March 2020, with Ridgeline.
-Ridgeline is an entity owned by one of the Company's investors, whereby employees of Ridgeline provided the Company with scientific consulting services.
-In 2019, the Company paid Ridgeline \$950 per month, which was reconciled on a quarterly basis with the actual expenses incurred by Ridgeline on its behalf.
-In 2020 the Company transitioned to a more limited consulting arrangement whereby Ridgeline invoiced the Company for services performed on an ongoing monthly basis.
-The services agreement expired December 31, 2020.
+The Company was party to a services agreement with Ridgeline, which was entered into in March 2017 and expired December 31, 2020.
+Ridgeline is an entity owned by one of the Company's investors, and employees of Ridgeline provided the Company with scientific consulting services.

-There was no amount due to Ridgeline at December 31, 2020.
-Total prepaids with related party were \$916 as of December 31, 2019.
-Total service fees incurred were \$2,364 and \$10,411, for the years ended December 31, 2020 and 2019.
+There was no amount due to Ridgeline at December 31, 2021 and 2020.
+Total service fees incurred were \$2,364 for the year ended December 31, 2020 and no fees were incurred in 2021.